 Getting to the stadium: LA is infamous for its car culture so driving (or taking a rideshare) to the stadium is typical.
 That said, public transportation is available: the nearest metro stop is Hawthorne/Lennox Station, with a free shuttle transporting fans to/from the stadium on game days.

-Turquoise and orange art deco building with palm trees in the foreground.
+A turquoise and orange art deco building with a curved balcony and palm trees.

 Where to stay: A big city with distinct neighborhoods, stay where beach life and nightlife go hand in hand: South Beach.
 Try The Betsy Hotel, an artful spot with rooms that are both luxurious and homey.